CommandPost/FCPCafe/docs/learn/educational.md

 - Compressor
 - MainStage

-You can learn more [here](https://www.apple.com/au-hed/shop/product/BMGE2Z/A/pro-apps-bundle-for-education).
+You can learn more about [Pro Apps Bundle for Education](https://www.apple.com/au-hed/shop/product/BMGE2Z/A/pro-apps-bundle-for-education).